below-horizon/lnaddress/README.md

 ```

 ## Support
-You can support by donating to my Lightning address `below_horizon@ln.tips`
+You can support by donating to my Lightning address `below_horizon@happysats.org`